Our sample IT support contract will help you understand the main things your business IT support contract should cover

 (Microsoft Word, 66KB)

-If you would like to include this on your own website, you must credit the IT Donut and link back to this original page.
+If you would like to include our Sample IT policy on your own website, you must credit the Tech Donut and link back to this original page.

 When you read through the example IT support contract template, you'll see it's made up of a number of different sections.